Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 ## Gossip Protocol
 <img style="width: 900px" src="../../assets/img/3-Blockchain/3.7-p2p-gossip-2.svg">
 Notes:
-    Talk about advertising vs just blind sending and how that can be inneficient
+    Talk about advertising vs just blind sending and how that can be inefficient
 ---
 ## Discovery
 * 1.)
 Connect to a peer